-One of the trickiest things about an interview over a meal is figuring out what to order.
+One of the trickiest things about the lunch interview is figuring out what to order.
 The best thing you can do is take the lead from your interviewers.
 When you sit down, casually ask if they’ve been to the restaurant before and what they think are good options—hopefully their recommendations will give you a sense of an appropriate price range.
 If not, when the wait staff arrives, try to have your interviewer order first and choose something at that price point (or less).

 Also, be sure to pick an option that will be easy to eat while you’re talking.
-(Hint: Forkfuls of Caesar salad are easier to maneuver than that massive sandwich.)
+(Hint: Forkfuls of Caesar salad are easier to maneuver than a massive, messy sandwich.)